chorhatarahuduketuri/MachineLearningProjects/scikitLearnDatasets/README.md

 All three models attain accuracy scores in the 0.9 - 1.0 range, with f1 scores in the same range.
 This suggests that linear regression is very good for this particular application.

 ###### Support Vector Machines
 The accuracy of 1st degree polynomial features (basically, the original data, unaltered), is near perfect.
-Accuracy with 2nd and 3rd degree polynomial feature engineering, is very poor.
-As bad as as 0.51 in some cases.
+Accuracy with 2nd and 3rd degree polynomial feature engineering, ~~is very poor.
+As bad as as 0.51 in some cases.~~ is, now I've corrected the code to use the mean normalised training data, actually really good, around 0.02 better than without any mean normalisation.
+The F1 scores are similarly improved.
+These numbers are all still around 0.90 to 0.95, but it's a lot better than when the code was wrong.

 ##### Step seven
 'Hyperparameter turning (improving model performance).
 Algorithm tuning, ensemble methods.'\